japaric-archived/std-with-cargo/README.md

 while keeping both jemalloc and backtrace support enabled, at the cost of having to install `libjemalloc.so` and `libbacktrace.so` in the target device.
 This option is not provided by the Rust build system, but seems doable with `cargo`.

+Update: I've added a `jemalloc_dynamic` cargo feature that enables jemalloc but using dynamic linking instead of static linking.
+Some numbers: hello world is 73KB with jemalloc and backtrace support *disabled*, enabling `jemalloc` increases the size to 241KB, OTOH enabling `jemalloc_dynamic` only increases the size to 77KB at the cost of having to install `libjemalloc.so.2`, which is 351KB (or 271KB stripped), in the target device.

 ## Dependencies